Early and Late Buzzards: Comparing Different Approaches for Quantile-based Multiple Testing in Heavy-Tailed Wildlife Research Data: Introduction

 The paper is structured as follows.
-We state model and hypotheses in Section \ref{sec:setup} and continue with the ecological details in Section \ref{sec:motivation}.
-There, we explain our motivational data example on buzzards and how it fits to our statistical model.
-Afterwards we introduce different statistical testing procedures under consideration (Section \ref{sec:methods}) including explanations of the asymptotic Bonferroni-adjusted QANOVA tests (Section \ref{ssec:bonfasymptotic}) and its permutational version (Section \ref{sec:BPerm} in the Supplement), as well as quantile-based MCTPs (Section \ref{ssec:asymptoticMCTP}) and a bootstrap version (Section \ref{ssec:bootMCTP}).
+We state models and hypotheses in Section \ref{sec:setup}.
+Afterwards we introduce different statistical testing procedures (Section \ref{sec:methods}) including explanations of the asymptotic Bonferroni-adjusted QANOVA tests and their permutational version (Section \ref{ssec:bonfasymptotic}, details of the permutation approach in Section \ref{sec:BPerm} in the Appendix), as well as quantile-based MCTPs and a bootstrap version (Section \ref{ssec:asymptoticMCTP}).
 An extensive simulation study (Section \ref{sec:sim}) gives an overview of the performances of all methods for various scenarios.
-Section \ref{sec:analysis} analyses the data example from Section \ref{sec:motivation} with these methods.
+Section \ref{sec:analysis} analyses the data example with these methods.
+There, we also explain our motivational data example on buzzards and how it fits to our statistical model.
 Section \ref{sec:end} concludes the results.